Republic Act No. 1815

 President of the Philippines, provided they have the necessary specified

-qualifications and subject to the confirmation of the Commission on
+qualifications and subject to the confirmation of the

 Appointments.
 The members shall be citizens of the Philippines, of legal age,